zenite-docs/zenite-docs.github.io/README.md

 ## Billing

 zenite is billed using pay-as-you-go payment model.
-Servers are billed by the minute for the time the server remains online, so you only pay what you use.
+Servers are billed by the minute for the time the server remains online, so you only pay for what you use.

 ### Trial

-You can try zenite for free for **10 days** using on Standard 1024 tier (read more on tiers [here](start/pricing.md)).
+You can try zenite for free for **10 days** on the Standard 1024 tier (read more on tiers [here](start/pricing.md)).

-Before the trial period ends, you will need to provide the billing information to prevent your servers from being deleted.
+Before the trial period ends, you will need to enter the billing information to prevent your servers from being deleted.

+After the billing information is entered, the trial period will end and you will be able to use the full feature version of zenite.

 ## Contact